mitchou10/mediatech/README.md

    pip install -e .
    ```

-> Installing in development mode (`-e`) allows you to use the `bibliotheque` command and modify the code without reinstalling.
+> Installing in development mode (`-e`) allows you to use the `mediatech` command and modify the code without reinstalling.

 > **Note:** Make sure your environment is properly configured before continuing.